 Infection of the bony and soft tissue structures involving the spine is a devastating and potentially fatal condition, which can result spontaneously in response to bacteremia or as a complication of surgery, injury, or procedures.
-This represents 2% to 4% of all osteomyelitis or infection of the bones.
-There are multiple confusing terms, such as discitis, vertebral osteomyelitis, pyogenic spondylitis, and Pott’s disease.
-Recent literature suggests that the term spondylodiscitis is the correct terminology to describe primary spinal infections.
-Other infection sites seem to be a localized extension.1,2
+This represents 2% to 7% of all spine infections; however, in the recent decades there has been an increase.
+The rise may be due to improved imaging technologies, to the growing number of older patients with chronic illnesses, and to the increasing cases of spinal surgery or procedures.1 There are multiple confusing terms that refer to spinal infections, such as discitis, vertebral osteomyelitis, pyogenic spondylitis, septic facet joint, and Pott’s disease.
+Spondylodiscitis is the correct terminology to describe primary spinal infections, the most common type of spinal infection.2

-Primary infections are hematogenous.
+Primary spine infections are hematogenous.
 The infective organism seeds the vertebral bodies during times of bacteremia.
-Secondary infections are introduced into the spine via nonhematogenous routes, including trauma, surgery, and injections.
-Primary discitis in adults is not commonly seen in adults because the disc is avascular.
+Secondary infections are introduced into the spine via non-hematogenous routes, including trauma, surgery, and injections.
+Primary discitis in adults is not commonly seen because the disc is avascular.
 It is seen secondary to vertebral osteomyelitis or is iatrogenic following a discogram, surgery, or inadvertent disc injection during a spinal procedure.
+In a study of 159 patients treated for spondylodiscitis 35% were secondary infections due to previous open spine surgery, and 65% were primary infections.
+Primary infections progress more severely and result in significantly higher mortality rate than secondary or postoperative infections (12.5% vs. 1.8%).3

 Epidemiology including risk factors and primary prevention